Azure/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab0_Environment_Setup/readme.md

 - Run the Installer: Open the downloaded installer and follow the prompts to install VS Code
 - Launch VS Code: Once installed, you can open VS Code from the start menu

-## Installing the Python Extension
+### Installing the Python Extension in VS Code
 - Open VS Code: Launch VS Code
 - Open the Extensions View: Press Ctrl+Shift+X or click on the Extensions icon in the Activity Bar on the side of the window
 - Search for Python: In the Extensions view, search for "Python" and click on the Python extension by Microsoft
 - Install the Extension: Click the "Install" button to install the Python extension
 - Select Python Interpreter: After installation, you may need to select your Python interpreter by clicking on the Python version in the bottom left corner and choosing the appropriate interpreter.

-## Installing the .NET Extension
+### Installing the .NET Extension in VS Code
+- Open VS Code: Launch VS Code
 - Open the Extensions View: Press Ctrl+Shift+X or click on the Extensions icon in the Activity Bar
 - Search for .NET: In the Extensions view, search for ".NET" and click on the C# Dev Kit extension by Microsoft
 - Install the Extension: Click the "Install" button to install the .NET extension.